-It’s best to introduce your Betta Hendra to a fully cycled tank.
-Despite the murkyness of their natural habitat, the Betta Hendra isn’t as hardy as some other species, so introducing your fish to a tank that hasn’t been cycled and scaped could kill them.
+It’s best to introduce your Betta hendra to a fully cycled tank.
+Despite the murkyness of their natural habitat, the Betta hendra isn’t as hardy as some other species, so introducing them to a tank that hasn’t been cycled and scaped could kill them.

 However, gravel isn’t a part of this fish’s natural habitat, so it doesn’t benefit their health as a peat substrate does.